adamheins/pyb_utils/README.md

 ## Documentation

-The project's documention is available [here](https://pyb-utils.readthedocs.io).
+The project's documentation is available [here](https://pyb-utils.readthedocs.io).

 ## Usage and examples
 This package provides a few basic quality-of-life utilities.
 First, PyBullet